 Currently, risk assessment procedures for both the registration of chemicals and the determination of environmental quality criteria rarely consider the toxicity to amphibians.
 One reason is that few robust and reproducible methods exist to determine the effects of chemicals on these species.
 Secondly, and as a consequence of the first point, there is minimal literature on amphibian ecotoxicity.

-During my PhD, I plan to introduce an innovative interdisciplinary approach that links biochemistry, ecotoxicology and ecology.
+During my PhD, I plan to introduce an innovative interdisciplinary approach that links biochemistry, ecotoxicology and ecology for highlighting adverse effects as soon as possible in the exposure scenario.
 The results and information gained in this project should allow me to propose recommendations for assessing the effects and thus the risk of chemicals to amphibians.

 Cayuela, H., Prunier, J. G., Laporte, M., Gippet, J. M., Boualit, L., Guérold, F., … & Jacob, G. (2021).
 Demography, genetics, and decline of a spatially structured population of lekking bird.
 Oecologia, 195(1), 117-129.